“Living and ceasing to live are imaginary solutions.

 I live in Chicago.
 I’m gay.
 My favorite film is True Stories.
 I write about movies.
 A lot.
 In addition to writing about them here you’ll also find my stuff at Chicagoist.
 I have also written for publications such as Reel Chicago and the Chicago Reader.
 I’m a regular contributor to CINE-FILE.

 My book Queue Tips: Discovering Your Next Great Movie was published by Huron Street Press in 2012.
-I’m currently finishing Pause of the Clock, a feature film I wrote and directed, premiered at the Denver Film Festival in 2015.
+Pause of the Clock, a feature film I wrote and directed, premiered at the Denver Film Festival in 2015.
 Currently I’m working on my second film, Roy’s World: Barry Gifford & Chicago.

 Want to drop me a line? randomcha(at)gmail(dot)com.

 I like books.
 I like cocktails.
 I like music.

 1975: born on August 22nd at St. Rose Memorial Hospital, Denver

 1977: my parents divorce; my mother remarries

 1978: we move to Albuquerque